ileefmans/SCINet/README.md

   ```shell script
   pip3 install -r requirements.txt
   ```
-  3. Demo: 🏃🏿‍♀️🏃🏿🏃🏾‍♀️🏃🏾🏃🏽‍♀️🏃🏽🏃🏻‍♀️🏃🏻🏃🏼‍♀️🏃🏼
+  3. Start coding!! 🤓😃🤓

   ## Acknowledgments and Contributions

   All data for training and testing *SCINet* was provided by Cureskin who owns the rights to the data along with the weights of the model.
 This project was completed during session 20C of the [Artificial Intelligence Fellowship at Insight Data Science](https://insightfellows.com/ai).
-This is a public repository and contribution by pull request is welcomed.
+This is a public repository and contribution by pull request is welcomed. 😃